juanspinelli/main/Fifa/README.md

 ### New Categories

 New categories are created by joining player statistics and obtaining the average.
-For example, to obtain the strength of the player join the balance, jump, stamina and strength and the average of each of them is obtained a general average that transforms into the strength column
+For example, to obtain the strength of the player join the balance, jump, stamina and strength and the average of each of them is obtained a general average that transforms into the ***Power*** column

 ```
 def power(players):